How to Cut Stair Stringers: A Comprehensive Guide

 Preparation and Setup

-Before you begin cutting, ensure you have all the necessary tools and materials ready.
-This includes a high-quality framing square, a reliable measuring tape, a pencil or marker, a circular saw with a sharp blade, clamps, and safety gear such as goggles and hearing protection.
+Before you start, ensure you have all the required tools and materials at hand.
+Important items include a high-quality framing square, a dependable measuring tape, a pencil or marker for marking, a circular saw with a sharp blade, clamps for stabilization, and necessary safety equipment such as goggles and ear protection.

 Step-by-Step Instructions for Making Initial Cuts